This article originally appeared on VICE US.

 Pushed the party left

-Sanders’ campaign fell short.
-But his movement has pushed the Democratic Party left in recent years, helping make ideas like a national $15 minimum wage, dealing with college loan debt, and expanding Social Security staples of Democratic Party orthodoxy while making Medicare for All a major debate within the party.
+While Sanders’ campaign fell short, his movement has helped push the Democratic Party left in recent years, helping make ideas like a national $15 minimum wage, free college education, part of Democratic Party orthodoxy, and making Medicare for All a major debate within the party.

 “Together we have transformed the American consciousness as to what kind of country we can become and have taken a major step forward in the never-ending struggle for economic justice, racial justice, and environmental justice,” Sanders said.
-“Few would deny that over the course of the last five years our movement has won the ideological struggle.”
+“Few would deny that over the course of the last five years our movement has won the ideological struggle,” Sanders declared.
+“The future of this party is with our ideas.”

 Sanders’ decision leaves Biden as the party’s de facto nominee, the completion of a dramatic comeback for the former vice president.